Breakdown of collinear factorization in the exclusive photoproduction of a $ \pi ^{0}\gamma $ pair with large invariant mass: Introduction

 More precisely, the singularity in the double convolution occurs when the dominant light-cone momentum components of both a gluon from the proton and a quark from the pion become much smaller than the hard scale $Q$.
 The singular points in loop momentum space are therefore the endpoint of the convolution integral involving the pion DA, and the points $x = \pm \xi$ between the DGLAP and ERBL region \cite{Diehl:2003ny}.
 The latter have been termed \textit{breakpoints} in \cite{Collins:1998be} or \textit{cross-over lines} in \cite{Muller:2014wxa}.
-At leading twist, the breakpoints have been found not to cause any problems in well-established processes involving GPDs, such as DVCS and DVMP, because the integration contour is either not pinched in the breakpoint region or its contribution is power suppressed.
-In this Letter, we describe, for the first time, a situation where the breakpoints are responsible for the breakdown of collinear factorization at leading twist.
+At leading twist, the breakpoints have been found not to cause any problems in well-established processes involving GPDs, such as DVCS and DVMP, because the integration contour is either not pinched in the breakpoint region, or its contribution is power suppressed.
+In this paper, we describe, for the first time, a situation where the breakpoints are responsible for the breakdown of collinear factorization at leading twist.

-We will show that the origin of the above-mentioned singularities is that the photoproduction of a $ \pi ^{0}\gamma $ suffers from a Glauber pinch.
-This can be traced back to a region, contributing to the leading power of the hard scale, where a subgraph collinear to the incoming photon is present, which enables the trapping of a soft gluon in the Glauber region.
-We stress, however, that the contribution involving the quark GPD poses no problem, and therefore, the proof of factorization of \cite{Qiu:2022bpq,Qiu:2022pla} still holds for cases where the gluon GPD contribution is forbidden \cite{Boussarie:2016qop,Duplancic:2018bum,Duplancic:2022ffo,Duplancic:2023kwe}.
-On the other hand, a direct consequence of our work in this paper is that other related processes involving gluon GPD contributions, such as the production of a photon pair from $ \pi ^{0} $-nucleon scattering, considered in \cite{Qiu:2022bpq}, also suffer from the same Glauber gluon problem.
+We argue that the origin of the above-mentioned singularities is that the photoproduction of a $ \pi ^{0}\gamma $ suffers from a Glauber pinch.\footnote{A similar phenomenon was also observed in pion dissociation to two jets in \cite{Braun:2001ih,Braun:2002wu}.
+The pinch there also corresponds to collinear-to-soft Glauber exchanges, see \SEC\ref{sec:reduceddias}.} This can be traced back to a region, contributing at the leading power in the hard scale, where a subgraph collinear to the incoming photon is present, which enables the trapping of a soft gluon in the Glauber region.
+The latter corresponds to a region of loop momentum $k$ where